dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 Sparvieros wheel about and dash back into Brindisi harbour, where the dockworkers leap to reload the ships with fresh missile canisters.
-This is fortunate, since its not long before three more ships emerge from Kotor, and one of them's another Koni!
+This is fortunate, since its not long before three more ships emerge from Kotor, and one of them's another Koni\!
 The reloaded hydrofoils dash out and unleash a second missile salvo, which manages to sink the little fleet.
 That's three Konis so far.
 Hopefully they don't have a fourth.